Last Updated on

 However, you should be aware that the smaller the trampoline the lower weight limit the trampoline will have, in fact, what you should be considering is the intended use of the trampoline and who and what age the person or persons will be that are going to be using the trampoline.

 It really comes down to is this trampoline capable of supporting my children safely.
-So how much weight will a trampoline hold?
+So how much weight will a trampoline hold / how much weight does a trampoline hold?

 How Much Weight Can A Toddler Trampoline Hold?